AaG7xNnrgbzeyqc5woPS/OpenWrt/docker-compose(learn 1).md

   ```
     sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
   ```
- >>> To install a different version of Compose, substitute 1.29.2 with the version of Compose you want to use.
+ > To install a different version of Compose, substitute 1.29.2 with the version of Compose you want to use.

      sudo chmod +x /usr/local/bin/docker-compose

+ > Note: If the command docker-compose fails after installation, check your path.
+You can also create a symbolic link to /usr/bin or any other directory in your path.

   制作一个软链接：